n-elements/website/docs/getting-started/installation.md

 ?> Using the `core@1` alias as version will let you getting every `patch` and `minor` releases, while you'll not get `major` updates.

-## Using postcss-import-url
+## Bundling

-If you're already using <a href="https://postcss.org/" target="_blank" rel="noopener noreferrer">PostCSS</a>  , you can add [postcss-import-url](https://www.npmjs.com/package/postcss-import-url) plugin to import and inline the compiled file in your final build (build-time), avoiding the HTTP request.
+If you're already using <a href="https://postcss.org/" target="_blank" rel="noopener noreferrer">PostCSS</a>, you can add [postcss-import-url](https://www.npmjs.com/package/postcss-import-url) plugin to import and inline the compiled file in your final build (build-time), avoiding the HTTP request.

 ```css
 @import 'https://cdn.jsdelivr.net/npm/@native-elements/core@1/native-elements.css';